junaga/windows/readme.md

 # Windows 11

+## Installation

-See [./create-usb-drive.md](./create-usb-drive.md) on how to create a bootable Windows 11 Setup USB Drive that does not require a Microsoft Account.
+See [./create-usb-drive.md](./create-usb-drive.md) on how to Create a bootable "Windows 11 Setup" installation USB Drive that does not require a Microsoft Account.

+1. Plug the USB Drive into your PC and boot the _Windows Preinstallation Environment_ from the PC Firmware (BIOS or UEFI) UI.
+2. Select "Windows 11 Pro" for installation, **not "N"**.
+3. Follow the onscreen installation instructions, and complete the setup.
+4. un/install the apps you like, with `winget.exe`
+   - `winget.exe install debian.debian` to setup WSL
+   - `winget.exe uninstall xbox` etc.

 ## What's new